KohaSuomi/koha-plugin-broadcast-biblios/README.md

 perl set_active_records.pl -i INTERFACENAME
 ```

-This will activate the record and trying to fetch a updated record from an interface.
-If found the record is added to a queue table.
 This is recommended to set in crontab and run regulary.

+Needed configurations:
+1. Create config for interface (broadcast-config.yaml)
+2. Create user for interface, plugin's koha_plugin_fi_kohasuomi_broadcastbiblios_users table.
+    1. Create user on another Koha interface.
+    1. Add authorization values to user.

+Process:
+1. Will activate the record
+2. Tries to fetch updated record from specified interface.
+    1. If found the record is added to a plugin's queue table.

 ## Broadcast record from Koha to another interface.